 Where email groups get tricky is when people come and go from a group.
 Google Contacts makes it easy to manage groups, but it can be tedious.

-You may also prefer apps like Canary or Unibox for sending and receiving emails.
-Both have far better features than Gmail, and are especially good for email power users who need to manage their inboxes wisely.
+You may also prefer apps like Canary for sending and receiving emails.
+It has far better features than Gmail, and is especially good for email power users who need to manage their inboxes wisely and care about email security.